J. Bart Classen: Anti-vaccination views

 Classen proposes that vaccines cause diabetes by causing the release of interferons, causing an autoimmune state leading to immune-mediated type 1 diabetes, and he is quoted on many anti-vaccine websites, such as that of the National Vaccine Information Center.
 His work has been criticized, for example, journalist Amy Wallace wrote that the vaccine-diabetes link "...relies on the flawed work of one doctor [Classen], who gathered data on a slew of vaccines and failed to follow standard study protocols.
-She clearly is not a valid source for defamating anyone.
 No other study — including those using the same data — could reproduce the results."
 Independent studies that have investigated the potential link between vaccines and diabetes include one, published by Frank DeStefano, which "did not find an increased risk of type 1 diabetes associated with any of the routinely recommended childhood vaccines."
 DeStefano et al. also noted that another study of over 100,000 children examined the potential connection between Hib vaccines and diabetes and found no association between the two.
 Similarly, the Australian National Centre for Immunisation Research and Surveillance examined Classen's studies and wrote that "Other researchers who have studied the issue have not verified Dr Classen’s findings."

 The American Council on Science and Health has said the following of Classen's claims of a link between vaccines, autism, and immune-related diseases:

 "These assertions have absolutely no basis in scientific fact.
 The link between vaccines and autism has been debunked multiple times since it was first proposed by Wakefield, and the bottom line is that there was never any link between vaccines and autism.
 We urge the public to stop listening to the ideas promoted by the anti-vaccine movement and do what is best for public health, which is to get vaccinated."

 In a review article from Trends in Internal Medicine, which is also connected to Scivision Publishers, Classen promoted the idea that COVID-19 vaccines were bioweapons created by the Mossad, which he claims have infiltrated the NIAID, who are working on depopulation and the New World Order.